UniTasLibrary/equella.github.io/guides/InstallationAdminGuide.md

 ## openEQUELLA Server Administration Account

 The openEQUELLA Server administration account is hidden from casual users and is displayed by entering a special URL created from the server’s base URL.
+The exception to this is the 'first run' configuration page, for which no login is required.

 ### To open the Server administration account page
 1. Open a browser and enter the openEQUELLA address of the hosting server with